Meirshomron/CityDefense/README.md

 # CityDefense
-Created the game CityDefense in Unity.
+Created the hyper-casual game CityDefense in Unity.

 The game is a combination of Fruit Ninja and Tower Defense.
 The goal is to protect the city by slashing the different bombs spawned at it.